 Sauvignon Blanc

 The 2015 CADE Estate Sauvignon Blanc, Oakville is pale straw color in the glass leading one to perhaps think this is a lighter style of wine from this variety.
 Taking a closer look at this wine, one notices that it is not 100% varietal but rather is a blend of 57% Sauvignon Blanc Musqué, 37% Sauvignon Blanc, 5% Viognier and 1% Sémillon.
 The bouquet is appealing with aromas of citrus blossom, stone fruits including peach and tropical nuances.
 The wine is surprisingly rich with depth and weight on the palate.
-Creamy and rounded, with notes of apple and a lingering finish rich in fruit and weight.
+Creamy and rounded, with notes of apple and a lingering finish rich in terms of both fruit and texture.
 Drinks very well by itself.

 Cabernet Sauvignon